Smash Tennis: Development and release

 Super Family Tennis was released for the Super Nintendo Entertainment System in Japan on June 25, 1993.
 It was released in Europe later that year for the Super Nintendo Entertainment System, published by British developer Virgin Interactive and renamed to Smash Tennis.
 The game was designed by Hideo Yoshizawa, a former employee of Tecmo who is best known for creating Klonoa: Door to Phantomile, Mr. Driller, and R4: Ridge Racer Type 4; Super Family Tennis was the first game for Namco he worked on.
 Development of the game was done by Namcot, the former home console division of Namco that was later abolished in 1995.
 It is the sequel to Family Tennis, which was originally released in 1987 for the Family Computer in Japan.
-It was digitally re-released in Japan for the Nintendo Switch on September 6, 2019 and in the rest of the world on February 19, 2020 as one of twenty SNES titles announced for the Nintendo Switch Online subscription service, making it the first time the game was released in the Americas.
+It was digitally re-released in Japan for the Nintendo Switch on September 6, 2019 and in the rest of the world on February 19, 2020 as one of twenty SNES titles announced for the Nintendo Classics service, making it the first time the game was released in the Americas.

 Reception

-The game has received mostly positive reviews.
-Famitsu gave the game a score of 29/40, whereas Next Generation rated it a 7/10, and Mega Fun's score is of 86/100.

-In 1995, Total! ranked Smash Tennis 19th on their "Top 100 SNES Games" and commented that compared to its predecessor that the game worked slightly better all round and having a interactive background.
+According to Famitsu, Smash Tennis sold 21,572 copies in its first week on the market and 83,213 copies during its lifetime in Japan.
+The game received generally favorable reviews from critics.
+In 1995, Total! ranked it as number 19 on its list of the top 100 SNES games.
+In 1996, Super Play also ranked the game as number 71 on its list of the top 100 SNES games.